bnriiitb/DRLND_Continues-Control/p2_continuous-control/Report.md

 ## Implementation

+The network comprises of 2 networks:

+Actor: 256 -> 256
+Critic: 256 -> 256 -> 128

+Hyperparameters:

+replay buffer size = 1e6
+minibatch size = 128
+discount factor = 0.99
+tau for soft update of target parameters = 1e-3 learning rate of the actor = 2e-4 learning rate of the critic = 2e-4
+L2 weight decay = 0.0001

-I have trained the network using DDPG algorithm.
+I've trained the network using DDPG algorithm with the state vector of size 33 and the output vector is of size 4 using Adam optimizer.
-For Actor, I've used a three layer MLP with 128 and 128 neurons respectively in hidden layers.
-The state vector is the 33 dimensional vector.
-The output vector is of size 4.
-I've trained the network using Adam optimizer with an actor learning rate of 0.0002, critic learning rate of 0.0002 and batch size of 128 with a discount factor of 0.99.

 ## Results